 - Signs should be placed in a consistent location on all building façades.
-Generally, it should be located above the storefront windows or on canopies over the storefront. - Signage should not obscure windows, cornices or other architectural elements. - To minimize visual clutter, signage should be integrated into the design of building façades wherever possible, through placement within architectural bays and friezes. - $Signage \, on \, character \, buildings \, should \, b \underline{e} \, consistent \, with \, traditional$ sign placement such as on a sign band, window lettering, or within the existing architectural orders. - Highly animated and illuminated digital signage should not be permitted where residential uses can be impacted.
+Generally, it should be located above the storefront windows or on canopies over the storefront. - Signage should not obscure windows, cornices or other architectural elements. - To minimize visual clutter, signage should be integrated into the design of building façades wherever possible, through placement within architectural bays and friezes. - Signage on character buildings should be consistent with traditional sign placement such as on a sign band, window lettering, or within the existing architectural orders. - Highly animated and illuminated digital signage should not be permitted where residential uses can be impacted.

-- All signage should conform with By-laws and regulations. - Signage should aid pedestrians and drivers in navigating the area, - Signs should be well maintained and constructed using high quality materials.
+- All signage should conform with By-laws and regulations. - Signage should aid pedestrians and drivers in navigating the area, especially at night. - Signs should be well maintained and constructed using high quality materials.